 LTMemory represents a memory area guaranteed by the system to have linear time allocation when memory consumption from the memory area is less than the memory area's initial size.
-Execution time for allocation is allowed to vary when memory consumption is between the initial size and the maximum size for the area.
-Furthermore, the underlying system is not required to guarantee that memory between initial and maximum will always be available.

 The memory area described by a LTMemory instance does not exist in the Java heap, and is not subject to garbage collection.
 Thus, it is safe to use a LTMemory object as the initial memory area for a javax.realtime.Schedulable instance which may not use the javax.realtime.HeapMemory or to enter the memory area using the ScopedMemory.enter method within such an instance.